iterative/gto/README.md

 ### Show the current state

-This is the entire state of the registry: all artifacts, their latest versions, and the greatest versions for each stage.
+This is the entire state of the registry: all artifacts, their latest versions, and the versions in each stage.

 ```console
 $ gto show